GummbleGummble

 If you have more than 12 screens, ask: which ones can be deferred to settings or contextual onboarding?

-The 12 best onboarding flows in 2026
+Which apps have the best onboarding flows in 2026?

 | App | Style | What's notable | |---|---|---| | Duolingo | Gamified personalization | 5 archetypes combined | | Streaks | Habit picker | Shortest onboarding, no signup | | Headspace | Value-first | First meditation in 60 sec | | Notion | Personalized templates | Use-case selection drives setup | | Linear | Workspace builder | Defaults to best practices | | Superhuman | Live-trained | Concierge onboarding (high touch) | | Stripe | Demo-driven | Sandbox first, sign up later | | Cash App | Single-purpose | Send money in 60 sec | | Things 3 | Minimal | 3 screens, ships with sample data | | Flighty | Personalization-rich | Asks travel preferences first | | Discord | Server-based | Joins community, signs up later | | Loom | Quick-win | Records 30-sec video before signup |